-Rick is an Urban Studies graduate of Augsburg College and has completed the required coursework for his MBA at Metropolitan State University.
+Rick is an Urban Studies graduate of Augsburg and has completed the required coursework for his MBA at Metropolitan State University.
 Rick began his professional career in community organizing as a senior at Augsburg, interning at the City of Minneapolis, with the nation’s first Community Crime Prevention program.
 He also organized energy conservation block clubs and he was Minnesota’s first paid organizer of community gardens working first with Hmong vegetable gardeners for the Self-Reliance Center.
 He then worked statewide in all forms of public gardening as the founder of the Minnesota Green program at the Minnesota State Horticultural Society.

 Hannah Dietrich ’05

 Hannah graduated in 2005 with a psychology major and political science minor.
 While at Augsburg, she participated in cross country, indoor and outdoor track, and women’s hockey.
 Hannah was also a member of Fellowship of Christian Athletes, served as an orientation leader, was a RA in Urness Hall and a member of the grounds crew under Bruce Rowe.
 She assisted Missy Strauch as a student athletic trainer and Nancy Steblay in a research project.

 Hannah joined the Alumni Board to stay connected to Augsburg and to find ways to give back to the college.
 Hannah says, “Much of where I am today is a direct result of the people I met and worked with at Augsburg, and the things I learned as an undergraduate.
 I am thankful to give back to a place from which I gained so much.”